maialenz/WetPaws/TESTING.md

 From the very beginning I used Google Chrome Dev Tools to style and fix my code, so thanks to that I found it much easier to see real time changes and add the write css/code to my workspace.

-Once finished, I planned to test my site on a few different phones, laptop, tablet and desktop:
+Once finished, I planned to test my site on a few different phones, laptop, tablet and desktop as well as DevTools and different browsers manually.

-- Samsung Galaxy S8+ (My personal device) (mobile device)
-- Samsung A70 (mobile device)

-- Samsung S5 (tablet)

-- HP Envy 13" (laptop)

-  - Mozilla Firefox (browser)
-  - Microsoft Edge (brower)
-  - Google Chrome (browser)
-  - Opera (browser)

-- PC desktop 27" screen

-  - Google Chrome (browser)

-- PC desktop 32" screen
-  - Mozilla Firefox (browser)
-  - Microsoft Edge (brower)
-  - Google Chrome (browser)
-  - Opera (browser)

 ## Table of Content